thelabcat/word-search-generator/README.md

 This program also depends on the following Python libraries:
 - [NumPy](https://pypi.org/project/numpy/)

+For the newer Qt GUI, you should also install [PySide6](https://pypi.org/project/pyside6/), but it is currently not required.

-You can find executables with Python and the dependencies bundled inside them in the Releases page of this repository.
+You can find executables with bundled Python and dependencies in the Releases page of this repository.

 ## Installation and startup:

 To run from source:
-1. Download the word_search.pyw file somewhere.
-It will not output files when it runs, so your desktop is fine.
+1. Download the repository as a zip, or clone it.
 2. Download and install a version of Python 3, then use `pip` to install the dependencies.
 This can be expedited by downloading the `requirements.txt` file, then running `pip install -r requirements.txt` in the console.
-3. Double-click the word_search.pyw file.
+3. Double-click the word_search_generator.py file (or otherwise open it with the Python interpreter on your OS).

 To run from binary, download the appropriate binary for your OS from the Releases page, and double-click it.